epl-viz/dissector/README.md

 ## EPL-Dissector with XDD support plugin for Wireshark

-Parses XDD files and uses extracted information to correctly label SDOs and PDOs.
+Parses XDD/EDS files and uses extracted information to correctly label SDOs and PDOs.
 Depends on libxml2.
+Tested working with Wireshark v2.2.4.

 #### Don't clone this